 Under the Charities SORP, the total net assets include a liability provision relating to the pension scheme.
-This year the provision was reduced to £1.7mln (2020 £2.1mln), but in a post-Balance Sheet item (see Note 32) there is notification of new information which will result in a provision of £3.2mln, which is an increase of £1.5mln over the stated figure.
+This year the provision was increased to £3.5mln (2021 £1.7mln), including a post-Balance Sheet item addressed in Note 32 of last year's Financial Statements.
 The substantial year-to-year differences are a reflection of the required computation method for revaluation of the pension funds and the assumptions of future performance being made.
 Negotiations on the funding of the USS pension deficit have resulted in large fluctuations in the pension recovery plan provisions, and may continue to do so in the future.